-- (F) An overture presented by or at the instigation of the Assembly itself may not be considered at the same sederunt at which it is presented. - (G) (a) Subject to sub-rule (c), an overture shall not have any force or effect until it has been received and sustained by the Assembly and remitted without any alteration whatsoever for consideration by the Presbyteries and Sessions of the Church and received the assent of not less than three-fifths of the Presbyteries and threefifths of the Sessions. - (b) If the subject matter of any overture is concerned with matters of finance or property then it must be remitted without any alteration for consideration by the Committees of Management of the Church as well as the Presbyteries and Sessions and shall not have any force or effect until it has received the assent of not less than three-fifths of the Presbyteries, three- fifths of the Sessions and three-fifths of the Committees of Management. - (c) If an overture is sustained by the Assembly, it may be declared by the Assembly to have interim force and effect until the next annual session of the Assembly but no longer. - (d) Any Session or Committee of Management failing to lodge a return to remit by the due date shall be deemed to have acquiesced in the remit. - (H) (a) In any case where it is provided that regulations of the Church or Constitutions of Corporations or unincorporated associations in respect of which the Assembly has jurisdiction may be amended or repealed by overture, then the provisions of the rules in this chapter apply as though the reference therein to the "Rules of the Church" were a reference to the Constitution of the Corporation or the unincorporated association or regulation as the case may be. - (b) In any case where it is provided that a Constitution of a Corporation or an unincorporated association in respect of which the Assembly has jurisdiction may be amended or repealed by overture, then, in addition to the bodies listed in Rule 13.24 (C) hereof, an overture may be proposed by any two members of the governing body of the Corporation or unincorporated association.
+- (F) An overture presented by or at the instigation of the Assembly itself may not be considered at the same sederunt at which it is presented. - (G) (a) Subject to sub-rule (c), an overture shall not have any force or effect until it has been received and sustained by the Assembly and remitted without any alteration whatsoever for consideration by the Presbyteries and Sessions of the Church and received the assent of not less than three-fifths of the Presbyteries and threefifths of the Sessions. - (b) If the subject matter of any overture is concerned with matters of finance or property then it must be remitted without any alteration for consideration by the Committees of Management of the Church as well as the Presbyteries and Sessions and shall not have any force or effect until it has received the assent of not less than three-fifths of the Presbyteries, three- fifths of the Sessions and three-fifths of the Committees of Management. - (c) If an overture is sustained by the Assembly, it may be declared by the Assembly to have interim force and effect until the next annual session of the Assembly but no longer.
+Further, the Assembly may determine that any proposed amendments to the Rules of the Church with interim authority shall be printed in the Standing Orders, Rules and Forms of Procedure of the Church as an interim measure.
+(Interim Authority COA Minute 24/132). - (d) Any Session or Committee of Management failing to lodge a return to remit by the due date shall be deemed to have acquiesced in the remit. - (H) (a) In any case where it is provided that regulations of the Church or Constitutions of Corporations or unincorporated associations in respect of which the Assembly has jurisdiction may be amended or repealed by overture, then the provisions of the rules in this chapter apply as though the reference therein to the "Rules of the Church" were a reference to the Constitution of the Corporation or the unincorporated association or regulation as the case may be. - (b) In any case where it is provided that a Constitution of a Corporation or an unincorporated association in respect of which the Assembly has jurisdiction may be amended or repealed by overture, then, in addition to the bodies listed in Rule 13.24 (C) hereof, an overture may be proposed by any two members of the governing body of the Corporation or unincorporated association.